braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/export_braze_data/export_canvas_data.md

   - **CSV Export User Data** or
   - **CSV Export Email Address**.

-You can also export user data for all the recipients of a Canvas as a CSV file.
+You can also export user data for all the entrants of a Canvas as a CSV file.

 ## Exporting data for a component (original workflow only)